Eighonet/GCT-TTE/README.md

 ![Pipeline_image](resources/TTE_pipeline_rev2_w.png#gh-light-mode-only)

 Welcome to the official repo of the GCT-TTE model -- transformer-based travel time estimation algorithm.
-Here we present the source code of the pipeline and dedicated application.
+Here we present the source code of the pipeline and demo application.

 *anonymized placeholder for the list of authors*